 Q. How do you assess if my child has any learning difficulties?

 A. Children are observed on a daily basis and developmental summaries are completed twice yearly.
 These are done with families input and any concerns a family may have about their child are documented and taken seriously.

 In the absence of a family's concern about their child's development, educators will talk to families if they notice any concerns with learning difficulties as soon as practical.
 Shortly after this, we encourage families to sit down with their child's main educator and the Nominated Supervisor to come up with a plan of action to move forward and get the child the help they need.
 Communication is always open and honest and any input you have towards your child’s areas of development is essential and welcomed.

-We are priveldged to be a satellite centre for SDN which means all of our educators have had extensive training in assisting children with their development - especially if they are delayed.
-Our Nominated Supervisor has had more than 17 years experience as both a professional and a mother of children with learning difficulties and is able and willing to provide all the necessary support to families during this difficult time.
+We are privileged to have been a satellite centre for SDN for a number of years, which means all of our educators have had extensive training in assisting children with their development - especially if they are delayed.
+Our Nominated Supervisor has had more than 20 years experience as both a professional and a mother of children with learning difficulties and is able and willing to provide all the necessary support to families during this difficult time.

 Q. What do you do about sick children?

 A. We have a strict illness policy that protects all children and teachers.
 We ask that ill children do not attend the centre until they are well.